 How do you take care of repairs and maintenance work?

 If some minor repairs should be taken care of like electrical work or plumbing tasks who takes up the responsibility?
 Clarify the procedure to get the repairs done and know how much time these repairs generally take to be resolved.
+If you are concerned about the condition of the apartment it can be a good idea to get an independent building inspection report.

 Can the landlord walk in without prior notice?